 5/5 Stars: The Fifth Season by N.K.
 Jemisin is a wonderful, dark view of a world on the brink of collapse.
 She brings a unique perspective to the fantasy genre that you won’t find in any other author.
 While the book at the beginning is confusing and there are lots of pieces that you don’t necessarily understand, The Fifth Season tells a dark story of a desperate mother and desperate world on the brink of collapse–and it doesn’t pull any punches.

-Continue reading “Book Review: City of Miracles”
+Continue reading “Book Review: The Fifth Season”

 Book Review: Imperial Radch Series